-"Circor Common Stock" means the shares of common stock, \$.01 par value, of Circor.
+"Circor Common Stock" means the shares of common stock, $\$.01\ par value, of Circor.$

-"Circor Group" means Circor and its subsidiaries, which as of the Distribution Date are listed on Exhibit ${\tt A.}$
+"Circor Group" means Circor and its subsidiaries, which as of the Distribution Date are listed on Exhibit A. $\ensuremath{\mathsf{C}}$

-"Circor Liabilities" means (i) Liabilities of Circor under this Agreement or any Ancillary Agreement, (ii) except as otherwise expressly provided in this Agreement or any Ancillary Agreement, Liabilities incurred in connection with the conduct or operation of the Circor Business or the ownership or use of the Circor Assets, whether arising before, on or after the Distribution Date, (iii) except as otherwise expressly provided in this Agreement or any Ancillary Agreement, Liabilities set forth on the Circor Balance Sheet as increased or reduced in the operation of the Circor Business after June 30, 1999, and (iv) Liabilities listed on Schedule L-1 attached hereto.
+"Circor Liabilities" means (i) Liabilities of Circor under this Agreement or any Ancillary Agreement, (ii) except as otherwise expressly provided in this Agreement or any Ancillary Agreement, Liabilities incurred in connection with the conduct or operation of the Circor Business or the ownership or use of the Circor Assets, whether arising before, on or after the Distribution Date, and (iii) except as otherwise expressly provided in this Agreement or any Ancillary Agreement, Liabilities set forth on the Circor Balance Sheet as increased or reduced in the operation of the Circor Business after June 30, 1999, in case of each of (i), (ii) and (iii), including without limitation the Liabilities listed on Schedule L-1 attached hereto.